top of page

 Photo by Danté Charles Crichlow

-Marissa Joyce Stamps is a Black, Haitian-American NYC-born and based writer, director, choreographer, performer, and educator who creates vortexes that center, celebrate and amplify Black folks through an Afrosurrealist lens, often in dialogue with kinetics and landscape dramaturgy.
+Marissa Joyce Stamps is a Black, Haitian-American NYC-born and based writer, director, choreographer, dramaturg, performer, and educator who creates vortexes through a [Afro]surrealist lens, often in dialogue with landscape dramaturgy.

 She was the winner of the 2023 Princess Grace Playwriting Award/New Dramatists Residency.
 Her play, Letiche and The [Wondrous] Pursuit of Elvis was one of three Shortlisters for The 2025 Yale Drama Series Prize (selected by Pulitzer Prize-winner Branden Jacobs-Jenkins).
-She is also an incoming MacDowell Fellow.
+She is also a 2025-2026 MacDowell Fellow.

-She is a member of EST/Youngblood, Roundabout’s Directors Group (Cohort 6), Lucille Lortel’s Alcove, The New George’s Jam, and TAG at The Tank.
-She was a member of Clubbed Thumb's Early-Career Writers Group, a Finalist for The National Black Theatre's I AM SOUL Playwrights Residency, and a Mercury Store Lead Artist.
+She is a member of EST/Youngblood, Lucille Lortel’s Alcove, The New George’s Jam, and TAG at The Tank.
+She was a member of Clubbed Thumb's Early-Career Writers Group, Roundabout’s Directors Group (Cohort 6), and a Mercury Store Lead Artist.
+She has also been a Finalist for The National Black Theatre's I AM SOUL Playwrights Residency and New York Theater Workshop's 2050 Artistic Fellowship,

 As a director, Marissa has directed and assistant directed the development of new work of playwrights and of herself through productions and workshops with The National Black Theatre, The Vineyard, BAM, New Dramatists, Brown University, Exponential Festival, Synecdoche Works, Mercury Store, Conch Shell Productions, The Brick, SFX Festival, Breaking & Entering Theatre Collective, NYU/Tisch, and more.